Viv Randall: Football

-Randall, a wingman, joined Hawthorn from Victorian Football Association (VFA) club Caulfield.
+Randall, a wingman, joined Hawthorn from Federal District Football League (FDFL) club Caulfield.

 He had particularly strong seasons in 1935 and 1936 when he polled 10 and 12 votes respectively in the Brownlow Medal, finishing as Hawthorn's best vote getter on each occasion.

 Randall made two appearances for Victoria at interstate football.
 He played against the Victorian Football Association in 1936 and South Australia the following year.

 He played his last season for Hawthorn in 1938, then returned to the VFA, joining Camberwell.

 Military service

 During World War II, Randall served as a sapper in New Guinea.

 Death

 He died at the Repatriation General Hospital, in Heidelberg, Victoria, on 7 September 1985.